bribribriambriguy/neatonav2/README.md

 # neatonav2
-A driver for the neato robot vacuum (Tested on ROS2 foxy)
+A driver for the neato robot vacuum (Tested on ROS2 foxy, most likely works on a lot of other ros2 distros but can not confirm)

 please read raw